nlm-irp-jianglab/ProkFunAnnotate/README.md

+# ProkFunAnnotate

+ProkFunAnnotate is a snakemake pipeline designed to generate the annotation files that are used by the ProkFunFind search program (https://github.com/nlm-irp-jianglab/ProkFunFind).

+ProkFunAnnotate can generate these annotations from a set of genome fasta files, or from a set of genbank + fasta files.

+## ProkFunAnnotate Tutorial
+A tutorial showing how to run ProkFunAnnotate is available as part of the ProkFunFind documentation here: https://prokfunfind.readthedocs.io/en/latest/tutorial/7-pfa.html

+## Downaloading Annotation Databases
 Download data used for eggnog_mapper and kofamscan:

 download_snakemake: snakemake script to download data used for eggnog_mapper and kofamscan

 usage:

     script provided in download.sh
     snakemake script needs to be run with --use-singularity command line option snakemake script also needs a configuration option provided through the --config